cloudoperators/greenhouse/docs/contribute/local-dev.md

 Since both need to be run locally no `CONTROLLERS_ONLY` or `WEBHOOK_ONLY` environment variables are needed in your debugger configuration

-> [!NOTE]
+{{< hint info >}}
-> The dev setup will modify the webhook configurations to have 30s timeout for the webhook requests, but
+The dev setup will modify the webhook configurations to have 30s timeout for the webhook requests, but when break points are used to debug webhook requests, it can result into timeouts.
-> when break points are used to debug webhook requests, it can result into timeouts.
+In such cases, modify the CR with a dummy annotation to re-trigger the webhook request and reconciliation
-> In such cases, modify the CR with a dummy annotation to re-trigger the webhook request and reconciliation
+{{< /hint >}}

 ### Running Greenhouse Dashboard in-cluster